-However, not all transformational leadership behaviours have been found to improve teachers job satisfaction.
+However, not all transformational leadership behaviours have been found to improve teachers’ job satisfaction.
 Nguni (2006) found intellectual stimulation to have a weak influence on job satisfaction and no significant influence on teachers’ commitment to the school.
 In fact, Podsakoff et al (1990) found intellectual stimulation to have a negative impact on both job satisfaction and organisational commitment.
 The study postulates that these findings may be due to the effect of intellectual stimulation on role ambiguity, conflict, and stress.
 This may be linked to teachers’ career stage and self-confidence, with earlier career teachers preferring the less ambiguous approach of transactional leadership.

 Although Smith and Bell’s aforementioned study (2011) found that leaders often adopt a transactional approach when needing to meet external pressures and targets, the findings of a 2017 literature review of transformational leadership in education (Anderson, 2017) suggest that transformational leadership may in fact be a viable approach to meet stakeholder demands due to its established positive correlations to employee performance, motivation and job satisfaction.
 In addition, Eagly et al. (2003) and Bass and Riggio (2006) cite transformational leadership as the most successful method to lead schools that are in challenging circumstances or going through a process of change.
 However, Burns (1978) suggests that, although transformational and transactional styles differ, they are not mutually exclusive and the most effective leaders will display behaviours associated with both.